bicarlsen/iced_aksel/README.md

 ### Core Concepts

+- `Chart` is the widget that lays out axes and plots, and routes user events.
 - `State` holds every axis definition and is shared between updates and rendering.
 - `Axis` controls domain, scale, position, grid lines, cursor labels, and more.
-- `Chart` is the widget that lays out axes and plots, and routes user events.
 - `PlotData` is implemented by your data structures; it receives a `Plot` builder to push shapes into.
-- `shape`, `stroke`, and `Measure` describe how primitives are drawn.
+- `Shape`, `Stroke`, and `Measure` describe how primitives are drawn.

 ## 🧩 Examples